 Proving Liability for an Accident

 Property owners and occupiers have a duty to engage in regular maintenance, and they are required to fix any hazards found in a reasonably timely way, or warn visitors of any dangerous conditions yet to be repaired.
 When a party breaches this duty, an injured victim may pursue damages by filing a premises liability lawsuit based on negligence.
-Negligence exists when one party has breached the duty to act reasonably, causing someone else’s injuries and resulting in damages.
+A premises liability attorney will tell you that in premises liability cases, negligence exists when one party has breached the duty to act reasonably, causing someone else’s injuries and resulting in damages.

 In some instances, a property owner may try to avoid liability by arguing that a repair company, or someone else, was responsible for maintenance issues.
 Or a defendant may argue that a victim carelessly caused their own injury.
 Regardless, since Florida is a pure comparative fault state, damages are awarded proportionally to each party’s degree of liability.
+Premises liability lawyers help in these cases.
 This means that, even if it is shown that a victim was 50 percent responsible for causing their own injuries, other parties may still be responsible for the remaining 50 percent.
 If legal liability is shown, victims may recover compensation for past and future medical costs, loss of earnings, diminished earning capacity, and pain and suffering.